gideonlewis/algorithms/README.md

 ## Algorithms
 **Algorithms** s a well-defined set of sequential execution instructions that accept a value or set of values as input and produce the output(s) needed to solve a problem. <i>Features of the algorithm: </i>:
-- Tính xác định
+- Determined
-- Tính dừng
+- Consistency
-- Tính hiệu quả
+- Efficiency
-- Tính phổ biến
+- Popular
-- Tính độc lập
+- Isolation

 ### List of algorithim types
 `E` - Easy, `M` - Medium, `H` - Hard